ttecles/aidl-lyrics-recognition/README.md

 To this day few research is done in music lyrics recognition which is still considered a complex task.
 For its approach two subtasks can be determined:

 1. The singing voice needs to be extracted from the song by means of source separation.
 What seems to be an easy task for the human brain, remains a brain teaser for digital signal processing because of the complexe mixture of signals.
-2. The second subtask aims to transcribe the obtained audio text of the singing voice into written text.
+2. The second subtask aims to transcribe the obtained audio of the singing voice into written text.
 This can be thought of as a speech recognition task.
 A lot of progress has been made for standard speech recognition tasks.
 Though, experiments with music made evident that the recognition of text of a singing voice is more complex than pure speech recognition due to its increasing acoustical features.

 Practical applications for music lyrics recognition such as the creation of karaoke versions or music information retrieval tasks motivate to tackle the aforementioned challenges.
 <p align="right"><a href="#toc">To top</a></p>